xhaixhai/xhaixhai.github.io/topic.md

-#### Every year my friends and I always hit the slope.
+#### Every winter my friends and I always hit the slope.
 Even though I'm not a pro, Snowboarding is still my favorite!!

 ![](GOPR0344.JPG)